 In all the three models, good fits come with a normalization $A_S$ of secondary $e^+$ close to one, which marks a significant improvement compared to previous predictions \cite{Orusa_2021, DiMauro:2014iia}.
-We ascribe this result to the new computation of the secondary source term, in which the $e^+$ production cross sections have been adapted to a bunch of accelerator data \cite{Orusa:2023bnl}.
+We ascribe this result to the new computation of the secondary source term, in which the $e^+$ production cross sections have been adapted to a bunch of accelerator data \cite{Orusa_2022}.

 For the \textbf{Two zone}, we obtained results similar to \textbf{$\mathbf{\tau_0}$ distribution}, although with a higher $A_S$.
 This outcome can be attributed to the physics of two-zone diffusion model, which tends to trap $e^+$ longer around the pulsar bubble, potentially preventing older sources from contributing to the $10-40$ GeV range.
 However, the goodness of the fits is somehow dimmed by the necessity of some up-scaling of the secondary flux ($A_S=$1.5 on average) and a severe downgrading of the overall pulsar contribution ($A_P=$0.2 on average).